congca0/congca0.github.io/_pages/research.md

 **Lead Investigator, MWCCS Scientific Concept X24047**
 *2024–2032*

-NIH-funded longitudinal cohort study.
-I developed and lead a project using causal machine learning to study environmental exposures, epigenetics, and biological aging among people living with HIV.
+I lead a project using causal machine learning to study environmental exposures, genetic susceptibility, and biological aging in a national longitudinal HIV cohort.

-**Norwegian Research Council Funding Recipient, COMPAMA**
+**Competitive Research Funding Recipient, COMPAMA**
-*2022*
+*Norwegian Research Council, 2022*

-Competitive funding supporting research and a visiting scholarship at the University of Pennsylvania.
+Competitive funding supporting research activities and a visiting scholarship at the University of Pennsylvania.